benjamin-lindenbauer/find-best-places-google-maps/README.md

   - Endpoint: `https://places.googleapis.com/v1/places:searchText`
   - Method: POST with `textQuery` and `locationRestriction.rectangle` derived from map bounds
   - Headers include `X-Goog-Api-Key` and a FieldMask for the fields used in the UI
+- Results are processed through a real-time filtering system:
+  - Dual range sliders control minimum average rating (default 3.5) and minimum number of ratings (default 10)
+  - Places are sorted by rating × review count to prioritize popular, highly-rated locations
+  - Top 20 results are displayed with inline type tags for quick category searches
-- Results are filtered/sorted (optional) and displayed alongside map markers.
-Clicking list items opens Google Maps.
+- Clicking list items opens Google Maps; clicking type tags triggers new searches for that category.

 ## Troubleshooting

 - **Map not loading**: Check the browser console for Google Maps API errors.
 Verify your API key and enabled APIs.
 - **Invalid API key**: You’ll see a clear error.
 Reset the localStorage key and paste a valid key.
 - **No results**: Zoom out, pan to a different area, or change the query.
 Some queries may have few results within the visible bounds.
-- **Geolocation denied**: The app falls back to Vienna (48.2082, 16.3738).
-You can still search and use "Go to city".
-- **CORS or quota errors**: Verify that Places API v1 is enabled and quotas are sufficient.

 ## Notes

-- API key is stored locally in the browser only; there’s no backend.
+- API key is stored locally in the browser only; there's no backend.
-- Tailwind is used via utility classes; no extra config needed beyond the existing Vite plugin setup.
+- Tailwind is used via utility classes; custom thin scrollbar styling is applied globally in `src/index.css`.
+- The layout uses responsive design with a fixed filter panel and scrollable results for optimal desktop experience.
+- Dark mode is supported throughout the application with appropriate color schemes.